Andiry/nova/README.md

 ## Building NOVA
 NOVA works on the 4.10-rc8 version of x86-64 Linux kernel.

-To build NOVA, first apply patches under kernel-patches directory to your kernel source and compile the kernel, and then in nova directory run a
+To build NOVA, first apply patches under kernel-patches directory to your kernel source, and compile the kernel with DAX support (`CONFIG_FS_DAX`) and NVDIMM support enabled (`CONFIG_BLK_DEV_PMEM`).
+Then you can build nova by running a

 ~~~
 #make